varletjs/varlet/packages/varlet-ui/src/pagination/docs/en-US.md

 #### Enable page number to jump quickly

-Use `showQuickJumper` prop to enable page number to jump quickly.
+Use `show-quick-jumper` prop to enable page number to jump quickly.

 ```vue
 import QuickJumper from '../example/QuickJumper.vue'